 CAN EXOTROPIA BE TREATED WITH PRISMS IN THE GLASSES?

 If the angle of the exotropia is small, prisms may be used to relieve double vision, particularly in adults, however it does not treat the eye misalignment itself.

 WHAT ABOUT EXERCISES OR VISION THERAPY FOR THE EYES?

-Exercises have been proven to treat convergence insufficiency, which is a specific type of eye deviation.
+Exercises have been proven to treat convergence insufficiency, which is a specific type of eye deviation at near.
 You may hear about exercises suggested for treating some cases of intermittent exotropia, however, they have not been shown to effectively treat intermittent exotropia.